embeddedinn/embeddedinn.github.io/_posts/2017-05-15-hijacking-openssl-renegotiated-keys-for-server-wiretaps.md

 	caption="decrypted re-negotiated traffic"
 %}

+### Wifi Decryption

+In case you are sniffing WiFi traffic from a secure AP, the packets in air themselves will be encrypted.

+In case of WPA authenticated network, first generate the PSK by entering SSID and passphrase in the online Wireshark Raw key geenrator tool [here](https://www.wireshark.org/tools/wpa-psk.html){:target="\_blank"}

+Next, open wireshark and go to `Edit>Preferences>IEEE 802.11` and click "Edit" next to Decryption keys".
+Add a new key under `wpa-psk` and enter the generated PSK there.

 ## decrypting secure MQTT traffic

 Now that we have a modified TLS library that can provide us required information, we can use it to have more fun.
 For instance, I used it to decrypt MQTT traffic that is going through a secure channel.
 An alternate option would have been to modify the MQTT client source to print the session keys.
 But where is the fun in that??